Once you have a research question, consider what sort of information/materials you need.

 The majority of the journals available via the library are in digital format.
 This means they are available to you any time, any place and ensures you can access the latest journal issues as soon as they are published.

-Use the Database A-Z List to discover the Image databases that are available to you.
+Use the Database A-Z List to discover the Film and Sound and Image databases that are available to you.
+A few highlights include:

 The papers that researchers deliver at conference and symposia around the world are often published after the event, in print and/or digital format.
 They may be published as a book, in a special issue of a journal or on an organisations' website.
 Some may not be published at all.